How to Enjoy Chincoteague Island’s Annual Pony Swim for the First Time

 We recommend the channel marker for a tasty cold alcohol beverage, the seared ahi tuna and the crab & artichoke dip.

+There are several things to do on Assateague Island, so we highly recommended you plan a visit to the island.
 Guests can access Assateague Island, by foot, bike or vehicle from Chincoteague Island.
 Entrance fee by foot and bike are free.
 Entrance fee by vehicle is $20 for a 7-day pass.
 Annual pass is $40.
 The Island has three visitor centers, Chincoteague National Wildlife Refuge Visitor Center, Tom’s Cove Visitor Center and Barrier Island Visitor Center, where park rangers can further assist you with anything you need.

 There were “two” beaches on Assateague Island, VA.
 On the right side of the beach, lifeguards were on duty, whereas on the left side there were none.
 We found the right side to be slightly more crowded with families because of the safety.
 We also found a lot of seashells!
 Adam found two really big clam and oyster shells to add to our sand collection.

 If you plan to be at the beach for a long time, you can bring umbrellas and set them up at your leisure.
 Kids were building sandcastles, flying kites, boogie boarding, sand boarding and playing in the water.
 It is definitely a very family-friendly beach that is loved by both locals and tourists.
 Going to the beach is definitely a must during the pony swim week.